Ontario College Diploma in Urban Forestry Technician Co-op Curriculum

 Arboriculture Skills and Techniques provides classroom and hands on experience in many aspects of tree work from a ground-person's perspective.
 The focus is on preparing ground workers with the skills and knowledge to provide safe and efficient support to their crew, through in-depth understanding of the tools, equipment and techniques used for aerial work.
 Classes will provide opportunities to examine tree operations through team work.

 Communication is an exciting and rewarding part of any career.
 Successful professional communication requires an understanding of both individual and organizational audiences and the ability to create effective messages for them.
 Critical Thinking and Communication will introduce students to the critical-thinking, problem-solving and professional communication and writing skills that are required in order to be successful advocates for ecological restoration, technical writers, and academic researchers and authors.
 Course content will develop skill in writing lab and field reports, academic essays and managing positive and negative messages.
 In this course students will learn to "see communication, understand it, and manage it."
-They will learn to recognise and analyse the rich examples of written and nonverbal communication found in personal and work experiences and in current ecological restoration issues as they appear in both popular and academic media.
+They will learn to recognize and analyze the rich examples of written and nonverbal communication found in personal and work experiences and in current ecological restoration issues as they appear in both popular and academic media.
 Students make an important contribution to this course in the study and experience of professional communication.

 This course deals with the natural factors affecting the establishment and growth of trees individually and in communities, and how these factors affect the future development of plant communities according to the principle of succession.
 The development of plantations and woodlots will be examined from a successional point of view.
 Students will examine, in detail, the use of site classification systems and soil surveys as tools in silviculture decision making.